TeamDiopside/InfinityButtons/README.md

 - Iron and Gold buttons, consistent with the pressure plate counterparts.

 - A portable button item, which will power any block you click on.
-This is would be useful in creative or for creating secret entrances.
+This would be useful in creative or for creating secret entrances.

 ![Large Buttons](https://i.imgur.com/TktdMfz.png)